 Spells can be cast only during the phases listed on the card during your turn.
-Some spells can be played at any time, this will be noted on the card.
+Some spells can be played at any time, and this will be noted on the card.
 In addition, all spells must have a target.
-For example, you can’t have your champion cast Dispel Magic if there is no spell or effect he is trying to dispel.
+For example, you can't Dispel Magic if there is no spell or effect to dispel.

-If card play prevents an attacking champion from continuing to fight, that champion is defeated but returns to its pool and the battle is over.
-Since the champion was not discarded, the defender does not get spoils of victory.
-Examples include the Wall of Fire, Wall of Iron, Wall of Stone, Wall of Force, and Wall of Thorns spells.
+If card play prevents an attacking champion from continuing to fight, that champion is defeated and returns to its pool, but the battle may continue with another champion.
+If there is no other champion, the battle is over.
+Since the champion was not discarded, the defender does not get the spoils of victory.

 An attacking champion always has the opportunity to play a single card that will enable him to continue the battle (regardless of current combat totals), such as the Fly spell.